John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 So it was a win-win for the ingenious Shelley Winters: not only did Shelley get to do He Ran All the Way with Julie, she also avoided a suspension at her home studio.

-And in case you were wondering, Shelley’s tricks to quickly lose those twelve pounds before filming started included fasting, drinking only water, and practically living in the Beverly Hills Health Club steam room.
+In case you were curious, Shelley’s tricks to quickly lose those twelve pounds before filming started included fasting, drinking only water, and practically living in the Beverly Hills Health Club steam room.

 A Generous Co-Star

-In her autobiography, Shelley recalled a few instances during the filming of He Ran All the Way where Julie exhibited some “Dr. Jekyll and Mr. Hyde” outbursts.
+In her autobiography, Shelley recalled a few instances during filming of He Ran All the Way when Julie exhibited some “Dr. Jekyll and Mr. Hyde” outbursts.

-But given that Julie had suffered yet another heart attack shortly before filming, and was dealing with the stressors of producing the film himself amidst the HUAC and Red Channels accusations, any on set outbursts sound pretty understandable to me.
+But any outbursts on set seem understandable, considering that Julie suffered yet another heart attack shortly before filming began, and was dealing with the stressors of producing the film himself amidst the HUAC and Red Channels accusations.

 Overall, Shelley remembered the filming of He Ran All the Way with fondness.
 She described John Garfield as a man with: